wiz0u/WTelegramClient/FAQ.md

 Here is a list of common issues and how to fix them so that your program work correctly:
 1) Are you using the Nuget package or the library source code?
 It is not recommended to copy/compile the source code of the library for a normal usage.
-When built in DEBUG mode, the source code connects to Telegram test servers.
+When built in DEBUG mode, the source code connects to Telegram test servers (see also [FAQ #6](#wrong-server)).
 So you can either:
     - **Recommended:** Use the [official Nuget package](https://www.nuget.org/packages/WTelegramClient) or the [private nuget feed of development builds](https://dev.azure.com/wiz0u/WTelegramClient/_packaging?_a=package&feed=WTelegramClient&package=WTelegramClient&protocolType=NuGet)
     - Build your code in RELEASE mode
     - Modify your config callback to reply to "server_address" with the IP address of Telegram production servers (as found on your API development tools)